 The biggest differences between Amwell and Talkspace come down to their communication models and pricing structures.
 Amwell offers traditional, scheduled video appointments with per-session pricing, which may appeal to those who prefer a more structured approach.
 Talkspace is built around a subscription model that provides continuous access to a therapist through asynchronous messaging, with the option for scheduled live sessions.

 Amwell may be the better choice if you prefer traditional, scheduled therapy sessions and need services for younger children (ages 10–12).
-Alternatively, Talkspace may be right for you if you value the flexibility of asynchronous messaging, need Medicare coverage, or want access to teen-specific services (ages 13–17).
+Talkspace may be the better choice if you value the flexibility of asynchronous messaging, need Medicare coverage, or want access to teen-specific services (ages 13–17).

 If you want scheduled, appointment-based care with the option to use insurance, Rula is another alternative to consider.
-Rula offers therapy for ages 5+ and psychiatry for ages 13+, with care delivered through live video appointments and in-person sessions.
-Patients can browse a network of 21,000+ providers and get an up-front cost estimate — many Rula patients pay about $15 per session with insurance.
+Rula offers therapy for ages 5+ and psychiatry (medication management) for ages 13+, with care delivered through live video appointments (Zoom) and, in some locations, in-person therapy with eligible providers.
+Patients can browse a network of 21,000+ providers, get an up-front cost estimate, and Rula reports that 93% of patients feel better about their symptoms after receiving care through the platform.

 Find care with Rula

-Choosing between mental health platforms is an important decision — one that can shape how supported you feel and how much progress you make.
-If you're ready to move forward, Rula makes it straightforward to get started.
-You can verify your insurance in minutes, browse providers who match your needs and preferences, see your estimated costs upfront, and often book your first appointment as soon as tomorrow.
+Choosing between mental health platforms is an important decision—one that can shape how supported you feel and how much progress you make.
+If you're ready to move forward with care that's designed around your needs, Rula makes it straightforward to get started.
+You can verify your insurance in minutes, browse providers who match your preferences and clinical needs, and see your estimated costs before your first appointment.
+Many patients can schedule as soon as tomorrow.

 Rula’s editorial process